spacekookie/website/content/blog/xxx_git_mail.md

 You can get the question about the Cc not to show up by providing `--supress-cc all` as a parameter, but I find it useful.
-Basically a Cc is just a ping, and if you're mentioning people by e-mail address in your patchset or commits (for example, if you have `Co-Authored-By` lines in there) the appropriate people can be pinged for you automatically.
+Basically a Cc is just a ping, and if you're mentioning people by e-mail address in your patchset (for example, if you have `Co-Authored-By` lines in there) the appropriate people can be pinged for you automatically.

 So, I'm happy with things as they are, so I hit "a", for all and send off all three e-mails.
 (You can find them in the archive